- Skills to overcome emotional challenges

 Why Group Therapy?

-6 teens talking about their deepest emotional struggles.
+6 participants talking about their deepest emotional struggles.
 Sharing highs and lows.
 Group therapy is in my opinion an amazing environment that helps people come together over common issues and gain confidence and education to move forward.
 As a therapist that works with teens, I tell parents that the benefits of teen therapy start with a spike in energy.
 Teens experience a change in mood that aids them in learning their mental health difficulties and building coping skills to live the life that each desire.

-Each week, 6 Teens come together.
+Each week, 6 participants come together.
 As a group, we engage in therapeutic games that promote discussing the really bad moments and sharing the bright ones.
 As the therapist, I provide educational insight and therapy techniques that can be used at home, school and in life.
-The goal for each teen is to provide him/her with the skills needed to achieve their version of happiness.
+The goal for each participant is to provide him/her with the skills needed to achieve their version of happiness.
 I understand that happiness is a broad term.
 For that reason, I find that the term itself allows Teens to search for what helps them get out of bed, smile, or laugh.
 This is a real group.
 With real life experiences.

 Supportive Tools for Parents and Teens: